Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Comments and Conclusions

 We also discussed the infinite strip geometry and analyzed the localization of edge states with the inverse participation ratio.
 This entropic measure indicates how delocalized the spin-up or spin-down electron is in real-space $y$ for a given momentum $k_x$.

 Our next step will be the inclusion of spin-orbit couplings and their influence on the topological behavior of AMs, opening up the possibility to other g- i- or p-wave symmetries.
+Also adding a stacking degree of freedom by going from one layer to multilayer arrangements, which increases the range of new technological possibilities regarding monolayer quantum devices.
+Such is the case of the already mentioned exotic physics of twisted bilayer graphene \cite{Cao2018,Cao2018unconventional,TBGPhysicaE}.
+Also recent studies on optically tunable spin transport in bilayer altermagnetic Mott insulators \cite{sicheler2025opticallytunablespintransport}.
 This is left for future work.